adamosoftware/Postulate.Orm/README.md

 # Postulate ORM

 Postulate is a lightweight code-first ORM made with [Dapper](https://github.com/StackExchange/Dapper) for .NET's `IDbConnection` interface.
-It offers simple, robust CRUD operations, some extras like [change](https://github.com/adamosoftware/Postulate.Orm/wiki/Change-Tracking) and [delete](https://github.com/adamosoftware/Postulate.Orm/wiki/Delete-Tracking) tracking, and uniquely -- a very convenient way to synchronize your model classes to your database.
+It offers simple, robust CRUD operations, some extras like [change](https://github.com/adamosoftware/Postulate.Orm/wiki/Change-Tracking) and [delete](https://github.com/adamosoftware/Postulate.Orm/wiki/Delete-Tracking) tracking, and uniquely (for SQL Server only at the moment) -- a very convenient way to synchronize your model classes to your database.

 Nuget package status:
 - **Postulate.Orm** version 0.9.220 targets SQL Server.
 The Schema Merge feature works for SQL Server only.
 To add MySql support, I started a couple new packages: